-With Ring, you have to buy the equipment up front, turning the initial payment a little pricey.
-If you don’t want to spend too much money on the equipment upfront cost, you can choose to purchase in easy, fixed payments using Affirm financing.
+With Ring, you have to buy the equipment beforehand, turning the initial payment a little pricey.
+If you don’t want to spend too much money on the upfront cost, you can choose to purchase in easy, fixed payments using Affirm financing.

-Ring Alarm Home Security System brings three monitoring options called Ring Protect Plans: The free DIY monitoring, the Protect Basic Plan, which is DIY monitoring with additional features (access to cloud recorded videos for up to 60 days that can be shared and saved), and the professional monitoring plan called Protect Plus Plan.
+Ring Alarm Home Security System brings three monitoring options called Ring Protect Plans.
+The first one is free DIY monitoring.
+The second is the Protect Basic Plan, a DIY monitoring service with additional features (cloud access to recorded videos for up to 60 days that can be shared and saved).
+The last one is the professional monitoring plan called Protect Plus Plan.